 You won’t be able to generate conversions if people are not interested in interacting with your emails.
 If people unsubscribe from your messages, it means that there are problems with your email campaign.
 You should understand what’s wrong and solve these problems.
 We recommend that you always monitor your unsubscribe rate.
 It’s easy to calculate: just divide the number of people who unsubscribed from your emails by the number of delivered emails.

 People may unsubscribe for different reasons.
-For example, you may provide irrelevant content, or your content may be poorly formatted.
+For example, you may email service providers irrelevant content, or your content may be poorly formatted.
 You may also send your emails at the wrong time or use ineffective subject lines.
 Besides, people will be much more likely to unsubscribe if you send your emails too frequently.
 Therefore, you should analyze other metrics, detect the problem, and adjust your campaign accordingly.

 4) Return on Investment